apache/incubator-graphar/README.md

 ### Graphs from LDBC Benchmark
 Graphs from the LDBC benchmark are generated using the [LDBC SNB Data Generator](https://ldbcouncil.org/post/snb-data-generator-getting-started/) tool.
-As an illustration, we have included a `SF1` dataset (scale factor 1) in the `dataset` directory.
-You could use the following command to convert the LDBC dataset into the Parquet and GraphAr format:
+As an illustration, you could use the following command to convert a LDBC dataset into the Parquet and GraphAr format:

 ```bash
     $ [TODO]